Matthias Versluis: 2018–19 season: First national title, World, European, and Grand Prix debut

 Turkkila/Versluis began their season with three Challenger Series events – they finished sixth at the 2018 CS Lombardia Trophy, seventh at the 2018 CS Ondrej Nepela Trophy, and sixth at the 2018 CS Finlandia Trophy.
 In October, the duo won silver at the Minsk-Arena Ice Star.
 In November, they debuted on the Grand Prix series, placing sixth at the 2018 Grand Prix of Helsinki, and then took bronze at the Warsaw Cup.
 The following month, they became the Finnish national champions and were selected to compete at the 2019 European Championships in Minsk, Belarus, where they placed eleventh.
 They then competed at their first World Championships, placing sixteenth.

-2019–2020 season
+2019–20 season & 2020–21 seasons: Struggles with injury

 Turkkila sustained a neck injury in a practice session at the 2019 CS Lombardia Trophy, compelling the team to withdraw from the competition.
 They subsequently also withdrew from the 2019 CS Finlandia Trophy and the 2019 Rostelecom Cup, their Grand Prix assignment for the year.
 They were assigned to compete at the World Championships in Montreal, but these were cancelled as a result of the coronavirus pandemic.

-2020–2021 season

 Returning to competition for the first time in two years, Turkkila/Versluis represented Finland at the 2021 World Championships in Stockholm, placing twenty-first after a fluke error on the rotational lift.